Argyle Pink Diamonds

 Cerrone jewellery is crafted from an exquisite blend of white diamonds and natural Australian pink diamonds.
 Sourced from the rugged East Kimberly region in Western Australia, these rare diamonds are a gift of exclusivity.

 A new standard of luxury

 Argyle pink diamonds are a symbol of luxury and sophistication.
 Cerrone houses some of the world’s rarest and most precious pink diamonds in the world.
-They are a naturally limited edition with pink diamond production soon to come to an end at the Argyle mine.
+They are limited edition as pink diamond production has come to an end.

 In 37 years, the Argyle mine in Western Australia has produced 865 million carats of rough diamonds which became the source of about 90% of the world’s pink diamonds.

 A new chapter has now begun… Argyle has now begun as they start the process of respectfully closing the mine and rehabilitating the land back to their traditional custodians.
 The mine will likely be transformed into a place where trees and wildlife can grow, a major environmental procedure that will take years to complete.

 Inspired by the Cascate del Serio waterfalls in Italy, the magnificent 18ct white & rose gold Diamond Drop Earrings feature 2 pear shaped diamonds totalling 6.29cts and an alternating cascade of pink diamond hearts and round brilliant cut diamond.
 According to legend the waterfall sprang from the tears of a beautiful angel.SEE DETAILS

 A rare and incredible trilogy of deep vivid pink diamonds, the colour so allurring with crimson pink reflections, with one fine diamond set scroll encasing the centrepieceSEE DETAILS

 The selection for the Argyle Pink Diamonds Select Atelier jewellers and trade partners is a vigorous and considered process.
 It is a laurel and privilege to be a member of this exclusive network.